manuelbomi/Enterprise-Architecture-Modelling-with-Sparx---Conceptual-Model-Designs-with-Mind-Maps/README.md

 ![Image](https://github.com/user-attachments/assets/9115dff7-a197-4049-8534-8beddcc35336)

-###### Select Ming Mapping Diagram template (Fig. 4 and Fig. 5 below)
+###### Select Mind Mapping Diagram template (Fig. 4 )

 ![Image](https://github.com/user-attachments/assets/02cba44f-08f9-4373-b371-97eeefc09102)

 The template is a great way to start recording ideas that are generated during the conceptual phase of the enterprise architecture modeling discussion.
-The template can be edited to record the ongoing ideas/concepts/relatonships of the ongoing conceptual architecture modeling discussion.
+The template can be edited to record the ongoing ideas/concepts/relatonships of the ongoing conceptual architecture modeling discussion (Fig. 5 and Fig. 6 below).

-###### The mind map can also be designed from ground up without using the template as shown in Fig. 7 below

 ![Image](https://github.com/user-attachments/assets/52688c8a-b852-4747-8948-b1cc93e6a3ac)